benjbuch/octo_waffle/part_01-basic_interactions.md

     ## [1] 1204400000

 Of course, it is possible to add parameters to a function.
-These parameters can have default values.
+Parameters can have default values.

 ``` r
 mol_to_abs <- function(mol, prefix = "f") {